-Women and Gender Studies promotes critical thought and reflection, trains students in sensitivity to multiple perspectives, and encourages students to live out TCU’s mission to educate ethical leaders who will change the world.
+Women & Gender Studies promotes critical thought and reflection, trains students in sensitivity to multiple perspectives, and encourages students to live out TCU’s mission to educate ethical leaders who will change the world.
 In the diverse workplaces of today’s professional world, individuals educated in the critical theories and methods of Women and Gender Studies have highly valuable skills.

 Course Examples by Year

-Anthropology- Sex, Gender, and Ethnicity
+Anthropology: Sex, Gender, and Ethnicity

-Art History- Women and the Visual Arts
+Art History: Women and the Visual Arts

-History- History of Women in America
+History- Women in the Middle East

 Education- Diversity in American Education